moofia/rancid-summarizer/README.md

 #RANCID Summarization

-At the moment only routes are supported, currently its the default.
+At the moment only routes are supported.

 ##routes